liuggio/fastest/README.md

 ## Storage adapters

-If you want to parallel functional tests, and if you have a machine with 4 CPUs, the best think you could do is create a db foreach parallel process, `fastest` gives you the opportunity to work easily with Symfony.
+If you want to parallel functional tests, and if you have a machine with 4 CPUs, the best thing you could do is create a db foreach parallel process, `fastest` gives you the opportunity to work easily with Symfony.

 Modifying the `config_test.yml` config file in Symfony, each functional test will look for a database called `<database_name>_test_x` automatically (x is from 1 to CPUs number).